 Grade 1 Queen Anne Geometrical Staircase

-Current project , a copy of a Queen Ann staircase dated 1704 in English Oak made to reinstate front of house that was removed in the 70s.
+Current project , to make and carve a copy of a Queen Ann staircase dated 1704 in English Oak made to reinstate front of house that was removed in the 70s.

 The house has a grade 1 listing and the staircase replacement commission was to please the planners in order to redevelop the remaining property.